Sunday 5 to Thursday 9 April 2020

 - Guide students towards better quality answers

-- Students from any school across the UK or abroad who are in their final year of IGCSE, GCSE, A Level or IB exams can attend
+- Students from any school across the UK or abroad who are in their final year of IGCSE, GCSE or A Level exams can attend

 - Typically courses are based on a ratio of 1 teacher to a maximum of 10 students

 - Students will receive up to 5-6 hours tutored revision per day to review the core areas of the syllabus in line with what the students request to cover.
 Plus set-work and exam preparation including work on past papers